Living with HIV

 • Use only new, sterile needles and drug injection equipment (works) each time you inject.

-• Visit CDC’s webpage on how to protect yourself if you inject drugs for more information on how to reduce the risk of getting or transmitting HIV from injection drug use.
+• Visit CDC’s webpage on injection drug use for more information on how to reduce the risk of getting or transmitting HIV from injection drug use.

 • This fact sheet is based on information from the following sources: